How To Henna Your Hair

 Lemon Juice or Water in Henna for Hair ?

-People throughout the Asian sub-continent and elsewhere manage just fine to get dye release from their henna using just plain water to mix up their henna (cold, warm,and hot), and most have never heard of adding lemon juice to henna.
+People throughout the Asian sub-continent and elsewhere manage just fine to get dye release from their henna using just plain water to mix up their henna (cold, warm,and hot water temperatures), and most have never heard of adding lemon juice to henna.

-Our trials indicate that henna does not need acidic liquid of any kind added to it to trigger dye release.
-Plain water works.
-Our trials show that plain water in henna works better and stains better than lemon juice !
-However, acid can support henna dye release but it takes longer to work than water – at least double the time.
+Our trials indicate that henna does not need acidic liquid to trigger dye release.
+Plain water works just fine.
+However, acid liquids like lemon juice can help henna dye release but may take longer to work than water.

-If you are not citrus sensitive, you can add something acidic such as lemon juice, lime juice, orange juice (* do not squeeze or handle oranges yourself if you are allergic to PPD as the dye in orange peel is high in PPD content), or organic cider vinegar if you want quick fix henna for hair to lighten the henna colour.
-However, for quick fix henna rich, deep, hair colour you need only water.
+If you want to lighten your henna colour, provided you are not citrus sensitive, you can add something acidic such as lemon juice, lime juice, cider vinegar or orange juice to your henna.
+But don’t squeeze or handle oranges yourself if you are allergic to PPD as the dye in orange peel is high in PPD content.
+However, for henna rich, deep, hair colour you need only water.

-The addition of lemon juice to henna which is in hair for many hours carries the risk, potentially, of drying out the hair in the long run, and can increase the risk of photosensitivity (sensitivity to sunlight) so you may need to avoid direct sun exposure immediately after using henna mixed with lemon juice.
+Adding lemon juice to henna in your hair for many hours carries the risk of drying your hair in the long run, and can also increase the risk of photosensitivity (sensitivity to sunlight).
+So you may need to avoid direct sun exposure immediately after using henna mixed with lemon juice.
 We prefer cider vinegar in henna for hair to lemon juice.
 It’s naturally alkalising.

-Our trials have shown that the addition of acidic liquid lightens the henna hair colour and you’ll notice the difference in colour just from a comparison of pastes mixed with plain water and mixed with water/acid – have a look at these photos :
+Our tests have shown that adding acidic liquid to henna lightens the resulting henna hair colour.
+You’ll notice the difference in colour just from a comparison of pastes mixed with plain water compared to mixed with water and acid liquid – have a look at these photos :

 henna paste mixed with plain hot waterhenna paste mixed with hot water and cidar vinegar